I measured my brain waves and task performance on caffeine- here’s what I found

 In addition to measuring raw brain waves, I looked at my performance in the Versus brain-training games.
 I’m on the stress training program, so my goal right now is to boost my alpha waves while limiting my beta and theta waves.
 You would think this would mean caffeine impairs my performance, right?

 Not entirely.
 Instead what I found was that my performance was ideal when I had consumed 75–150 mg of caffeine.
 More caffeine produced the expected drop, but less caffeine also lead to sub-optimal performance.
 Worth noting: I ran most of these tests in the late morning.

 Part 2: Effects of caffeine on mental tasks and productivity

 Aside from writing this blog, I work from home, self-employed, as a marketing consultant.
-It’s easy to get distracted in that situation since nothing stops me from Using a point system I’ve been experimenting with to gamify my productivity, I measured the effect of caffeine on my work performance.
+It’s easy to get distracted in that situation since nothing stops me from goofing off, so I’ve long experimented with ways to stay on task.
+Using a point system I’ve been experimenting with to gamify my productivity, I measured the effect of caffeine on my work performance.

 The results were pretty similar to what I found with Versus- I was most able to get work done at doses between 75 and 150 mg.
 If I didn’t have at least 75, particularly in the mornings, I’d usually have low energy, making it harder to motivate myself to work or just causing me to work really slowly.

-At the other end, my productivity started to drop off somewhere between 150 and 200 mg of caffeine, as higher doses gave to so much energy it became hard to focus.
-At that range and above, I become increasingly prone to distraction, as well as experience a growing urge to get up and engage in physical activity.
+At the other end, my productivity started to drop off somewhere between 150 and 200 mg of caffeine, as higher doses gave me so much energy it became hard to focus.
+At that range and above, I become increasingly prone to distraction, as well as experiencing a growing urge to get up and engage in physical activity.